gscanlon21/a-workout-a-day/Web/wwwroot/images/variation/animated/README.md

 1. Select the source file.
 1. Select the standard profile "WebP".
-1. Set the "Resolution"'s "Width" to 400.
+1. Set the "Resolution"'s "Width" to 400 (or 600 if size allows).
 Keep the aspect ratio.
+1. Trim the video if necessary, try to keep the gif ≤10s in length.
-1. Set the qscale to 90.
+1. Set the qscale to 80.
 All the other compression/quality/fps presets should be their default value.
 1. In the "Custom ffmpeg options" input field, put "-loop 0" to infinitely loop the animated image.
 1. Convert the file.
-1. If the file is over 10MB, lower the qscale by 5 and try again.
+1. If the file is over 10MB (ideally ≲5MB), lower the qscale by 5 and try again.

+Github has a size limit of 5GB.
+Check size [here](https://github.com/settings/repositories).